Economics

 Fellowships and interdisciplinary work

-Economics majors frequently combine economics with politics, data science, philosophy, global management and more.
+Economics students frequently combine economics with politics, data science, philosophy, global management and more.
 They have received wonderful fellowship awards, including a Rhodes Scholarship, Watson Fellowship, Carnegie Peace Fellowship and Davis Projects for Peace Award, among others.

 Off-campus study